 - Have students entered your classroom building through a guard-controlled entrance, or been screened by a Safety Ambassador?
 Faculty may request that each student display their Bison Safe Green/Orange QR code prior to entering class.

 - Has the Office of the Dean communicated with students regarding their clearance (proof of vaccine status) to be on campus?
 (List is managed via the Office of the Dean)

 - Are all students wearing a mask?
 (If they are not, they should be asked to leave the classroom to go and get a mask prior to returning to class.)
 Masks are available at the administrative front desk in each building.

 - Are all students in the classroom maintaining a distance of three feet apart, where possible?
 (There is no mandatory social distancing guidance, but a three feet recommendation is part of the University’s COVID-19 response.)

 The Physical Facilities Management team (PFM) at Howard University plays a vital role in ensuring a clean environment to enhance the health and safety of the University community.
-In addition to the environmental services work that will be conducted by the PFM and Thompson Facilities staff, all University stakeholders play a vital role in helping the PFM staff in maintaining a clean campus environment.
+In addition to the HVAC and environmental services work that will be conducted by PFM, all University stakeholders play a vital role in helping the Facilities staff in maintaining a clean campus environment.
 The following measures have been, and will continue to be taken by PFM, as part of the building and grounds maintenance plan:

-- We are re-assigning classes with a larger number of students to provide greater physical distancing.
+- Classes with a larger number of students have been re-assigned to provide greater physical distancing.
 We are also distributing portable air purifiers to various classrooms.
-Additional portable air purifiers are also awaiting delivery.
+Additional portable air purifiers are being delivered.

 - We have, and will continue to increase cleaning frequencies in buildings campus-wide and improve efficiency and effectiveness of microbial cleaning by utilizing electrostatic misting units - Clorox 360 - to combat COVID-19.